Pocono Raceway: Planning and construction

-In 1957, Racing, Inc. was formed by disgruntled fans in Pennsylvania who criticized the lack of racing amenities in the state.
-After searching around 30 tracts of land, on April 6, 1962, the Pocono Record reported that Racing, Inc., led by David Montgomery, began purchasing tracts of land in Blakeslee, Pennsylvania, totaling over 1,025 acre at a price "in excess of $114,000" (adjusted for inflation, $) in hopes of building a multi-million dollar racing facility then known as the "Pocono Mountains International Raceway".
+In 1957, Racing, Inc. was formed by disgruntled fans in Pennsylvania who criticized the poor quality of racing amenities in the state.
+After searching more than 30 tracts of land, on April 6, 1962, the Pocono Record reported that Racing, Inc., led by David Montgomery, began purchasing tracts of land near Blakeslee, Pennsylvania, totaling over 1,025 acre at a price "in excess of $114,000" (adjusted for inflation, $) in hopes of building a multi-million dollar racing facility then known as the "Pocono Mountains International Raceway".
 The following month, the company began issuing common stock; further plans were also released by Montgomery within the month, with proposals of 110,000 grandstand seats being made.
-The following month, the track layout was revealed to be a 2.5 mi oval.
+The following month, the track layout was revealed to be a 2.500 mi oval.
 In January 1963, the first events on an improvised circuit of the track was held; the event was deemed a success by organizers, with plans to host future improvised races "every two to three weeks".